sorata000x/Database-C-/README.md

 Course: CS8 <br>
 Instructor: Sassan Barkeshli

-Caution: Please do not copy this program for your course work or my professor, who is the best professor I have known, will kill me.
+Caution: Please do not copy this program for your course work, or my professor, who is the best professor I have known, will kill me.

 ### Description